onflow/band-oracle-contracts/README.md

 # Band Oracle Contract
 The Cadence smart contract enabling integration of the Band Protocol Oracle network.
-The oracle network offers ~100 cryptocurrency [price quotes](https://data.bandprotocol.com/) available to any Cadence applications, contracts or transactions.
+The oracle network presently offers 5 cryptocurrency [price quotes](https://data.bandprotocol.com/) available to any Cadence applications, contracts or transactions.
+Currencies supported are: ETH, FLOW, USDC, USDT, WBTC.

 To learn more about Band Protocol please refer to: https://faq.bandprotocol.com/